aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 There is nothing architecturally significant in arranging data into rows withing tables.
 The UCs of your app should neither know nor care about such matters.
 Knowledge of the tabular structure of the data should be restricted to the lowest-level utility functions in the outer circles of the architecture.

-Many data access frameworks allow DB rows and tables to be passed around the system as objects.
+Many data access FWs allow DB rows and tables to be passed around the system as objects.
 Allowing this is an architectural error.
 It couples the UCs, BRs, and even the GUI to the relational structure of the data.

 #### WHY ARE DATABASE SYSTEMS SO PREVALENT?